AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 - Configure a dedicated user account on Aviatrix Controller for CoPilot if desired.

-- You should now be able to log in to CoPilot with the credentials we configured above.

 .. note::
   If you are using RBAC, as of 1.1.5 CoPilot requires read-only access + access to ping and traceroute functions for diagnostic capabilities.